jdx/mise/environments.md

 LD_LIBRARY_PATH = "/some/path:{{env.MY_PROJ_LIB}}"
 ```

-Of course the ordering when doing this.
+Of course the ordering matters when doing this.